HandsOnDataViz/book/clean/README.md

-# Clean Up Dirty and Disorganized Data
+# Clean Up Messy Data

 *By [Jack Dougherty](../../introduction/who.md), last updated April 16, 2016*

+**TO DO** reorganize by splitting up into individual pages, including one for Open Refine

 Sometimes we receive a spreadsheet with problematic data that needs to be cleaned up before we can successfully upload it into a visualization tool.